8 Ways To Help Improve Your Employee Retention Rates

 A lack of career development can result in a sense of stagnation, resulting in a demotivated workforce.
 Whether it’s a new starter or an employee who has been with you for years, it doesn’t matter, a good manager should be prepared to discuss career succession plans and be transparent on whether there will be internal progression opportunities available.

-By allowing employees to develop their skills and take on new responsibilities so they can move towards a more senior title and work their way up the career ladder, you should see your retention rates improve.
+By allowing employees to develop their skills and take on new responsibilities so they can move towards a more senior title and work their way up the career ladder.

 Attrition is costly...and time consuming